 HOUSTON, Texas -- President George H.W.
-Bush has been hospitalized for an infection just a day after the burial of his wife Barbara.
+Bush has been hospitalized for an infection just after his wife Barbara's burial, but he is said to be getting better.

 A statement released Monday from Bush's office stated the former sitting president was admitted to Houston Methodist Hospital on Sunday morning "after contracting an infection that spread to his blood."